tuvo1106/aws-primer/certified_solutions_architect.md

 #### _Web Identity Federation and IpD_

-- **Web Identity Federation** - to exchange identity and security information betwen an identity provider (IdP) and an application.
+- **Web Identity Federation** - to exchange identity and security information between an identity provider (IdP) and an application.
 - **Identity Provider** - a trusted provider of your user identity that lets you use authenticate to access other services.
 IdP could be: Facebook, Amazon, Google, Twitter, Github, LinkedIn.
 - **Types of Identity Providers** - the technology that is behind the IdP: Security Assertion Markup Language (SAML), Single Sign On (SSO), Oauth (OIDC)